›› Streamlining electrical components

-Variety is the spice of life b ut, as anyone who's tried to throw a curry together without a recipe knows well, you can certainly have too much.
-When specifying electrical components, engineers are often presented with dizzying spreadsheets filled with technical datapoints, for hundreds of devices.
-Here, Steve Hughes, managing director explains why REO is streamlining its offerings to improve support for electrical and design engineers.
+Variety is the spice of life.
+But, as anyone who’s tried to throw a curry together without a recipe knows well, you can certainly have too much.
+When specifying electrical components, engineers are often presented with dizzying spreadsheets filled with technical data points, for hundreds of devices.
+Here, Steve Hughes, the managing director explains why REO is streamlining its offerings to improve support for electrical and design engineers.

 American author Alvin Toffler coined the term over choice in 1970.
 This is the idea that an overabundance of options increases the effort it takes to make a choice.
 Counterintuitively, it’s been found that more choice is detrimental, as thoroughly researching the options to pick the right one could potentially take days or even weeks.

 The average person might face this issue in the supermarket when choosing a detergent among the hundreds of ostensibly similar products.
 For the electrical engineer, however, the problem is far more imposing and acute.